LIVE

 Open Carry Prohibited

-TL;DR: Open carry of handguns is prohibited in Maryland.
+TL;DR: Maryland gun laws prohibit open carry of handguns.
 Handguns must be concealed, and only with a valid Wear and Carry Permit.
 Long guns may be open-carried in limited rural settings but are heavily restricted in urban and suburban areas.

 Unlike most states, Maryland does not permit open carry of handguns even with a WCP.
 Md.
 Code Crim.
 Law § 4-203 prohibits wearing or carrying a handgun openly.
 The WCP authorizes concealed carry only.